 Are you seeing where this is going?

-If you have an idea of how your camera meters color, you’ll know how much to adjust your exposure.
+If you understand how your camera meters color, you’ll know how much to adjust your exposure.

 USEFUL TIP: If you want to meter off something that’s medium gray and you don’t have a gray card or Smokey, with you, point your camera at: